 Considerations

 The 'signal cost commuters' is part of the information service 'Samenloopsignalering'.
-See also algorithm 'Samenloopsignalering' which answers the general questions for this service.
+See also algorithm 'Samenloopsignalering'.
+Only the specific points about 'signal commuters' are explained here.

 Human intervention

-However, the Inlichtingenbureau does ensure that the processing process has gone well.
+However, BIDN does ensure that the processing process has been done properly.

 The municipality decides whether and how to deal with a change.